I have epilepsy

 If you have epilepsy or you've recently been diagnosed, you might be feeling upset, angry or depressed.
 We have lots of information to support you whilst you adjust.

-On 26 March, help make a difference in the lives of children and young people with epilepsy.
+Make a difference in supporting young people with epilepsy.

 If you have epilepsy or you've recently been diagnosed, you might be feeling upset, angry or depressed.
 We have lots of information to support you whilst you adjust.